oddbird/oddleventy/content/blog/2023/sqlalchemy-for-django-developers.md

   SQLAlchemy is a Python library for interacting with relational databases.
 It is a popular alternative to Django's ORM used by frameworks such as FastAPI.
-  In this article we will help curious Django developers write their first queries with SQLAlchemy and highlight key differences.
+  In this article we will help curious Django developers write their first queries with SQLAlchemy, and highlight key differences.
 ---

 If you've heard about [FastAPI], a modern and fast web framework for building